Why It Works

 - Preparing the butter first and reserving it in the refrigerator keeps it cold to avoid unwanted melting.

-Fannie Farmer of the famed Boston Cooking School called drop biscuits "emergency biscuits," which is appropriate considering that all you need to make them is 25 minutes and five basic ingredients.
-Not only are these quick to make, they're also super fluffy and tender.
+Fannie Farmer, of the famed Boston Cooking School, called drop biscuits "emergency biscuits," which is incredibly appropriate considering that all you need to make them is about 25 minutes and a minimally stocked pantry.
+In fact, because of their speedy nature, they are a valued go-to item even for professional bakers and chefs.

 Preheat oven to 400°F (200°C) and line a baking sheet with parchment paper; alternatively, grease the baking sheet with butter.